Mega Man Star Force

 Unused 3D Objects/Animations

-The left video is a very early trailer of the game has many visual differences from the final version.
-One distinct difference is the Cannon enemy's behavior.
-At 1:36 on the left video, the Cannons tilt from left-to-right potentially firing at angles.
-In the final version, the enemy becomes completely stationary probably because it was deemed too difficult having it attack from anywhere.
-As seen on the second video, this behavior can still be restored through a hack, though it doesn't function properly.
+In some early trailers for the game, the Cannon enemies were shown to have the ability to tilt from left-to-right potentially firing at angles.
+In the final version, the enemy becomes completely stationary, probably because it was deemed too difficult having it attack from anywhere.
+This behavior can still be restored through a hack, though it doesn't function properly.

 Green Mystery Wave

 Among the various 3D models appears this object.
 A 3D Green Mystery Wave suggests that this game would have had these in battle similar to Mega Man Battle Network 4-6.
 There are no other alternate colors to this model.
 There is also no known method to get these to appear in battle.
 Perhaps this was a late feature since Mega Man Star Force 2 would then include a similar take on the concept of protecting an object during battle for a reward.